shota-tsuji/lab/list.md

 - Sparse matrix–vector multiplication optimizations based on matrix bandwidth reduction using NVIDIA CUDA
 - yaSpVM: Yet another SpMV framework on GPUs

+##
+- Optimizing sparse matrix-vector multiplication on gpus
+- Implementing sparse matrix-vector multiplication on throughput-oriented processors
+- Model-driven autotuning of sparse matrix-vector multiply on GPUs
+- Acceleration of conjugate gradient method for circuit simulation using CUDA
+- Implement-
+- ing Blocked Sparse Matrix-Vector Multiplication on NVIDIA GPUs
+- Automatically tuning sparse matrix-vector multiplication for GPU Architectures
+- Designing efficient sorting algorithms for manycore GPUs
+- Efficient Breadth-First Search on the Cell/BE Processor
+- Accelerating Large Graph Al-gorithms on the GPU Using CUDA
+- Improving the Performance of the Sparse Matrix Vector Product with GPUs
+- Optimization of sparse matrix-vector multiplication on emerging multicore platforms
+- Fast
+- Sparse Matrix-Vector Multiplication on GPUs: Implications for Graph Mining
+- Optimization of linked list prefix computations on multithreaded GPUs using CUDA

 くわのさん
 高橋先生の備品番号のありますか